AdityaNG/PiCast/README.md

 - Once the user set an IP, the page is downloaded, so it can load faster the next time
 - Automatically ask for the IP on the first use
 - A button in the settings page to redownload and update the page

+##To install
+The apk file is present in the following directory:
+/PiCast/app/build/outputs/apk/app-debug.apk .
+You can installing it by downloading the app-debug.apk and launching it from a filemanager.